 I our discretionary budget paid for itself.
 It was pretty clear.
 It felt great too.
 I don’t know of any other teams who have had such a budget, because their management had never seen such a pronounced side-effect of technical debt.
 When management can see the damage that it causes and allows a team deal with it, to an appropriate degree, it can be pretty sweet.

-In stark contrast, building technical debt is pretty easy.
+In stark contrast, accumulating technical debt is pretty easy.
 You can simply subscribe to some short-term thinking.
-You can choose to ignore small problems (especially if nobody is complaining about them), or even sponsor & encourage practices that cut corners and cause panicky developers to put band-aids and chewing-gum all over your project.
+You can choose to ignore small problems (especially if nobody is complaining about them), or even sponsor & encourage practices that cut corners and puts enough pressure on developers that they resort to putting band-aids and chewing-gum all over your project.
 This is guaranteed to lead to one place: “this mess is too-far-gone.
 We need to replace the whole thing!”
 Which can be really expensive .

 For my team, this was our winning formula.